happy family

 Eddie took a deep breath and cleared his throat.

 The sky tore open in about five seconds.
 An inky blackness swallowed the sun.
 The wind howled like a pack of beasts clawing from the depths of Davy Jones's locker.
 Tommy says he saw the first wave from a little window in the hull.
 A black wall of water rising higher than the mast, crashing down on the ship like it was made of stone.
-He rushed upstairs and grabbed the steering wheel so hard some of the wood stuck to his fingers.
+Tommy rushed upstairs and grabbed the steering wheel so hard some of the wood splintered on his fingers.

 The ship pitched side to side, fighting against the wind.
 People screamed and ran.
 The first mate barked orders nobody heard, least of all Tommy.
 Sails were flapping wildly, ropes snapped loose in every direction.
 The rest of the crew were a blur in the edges of Tommy's vision, rushing to keep the ship from falling apart.
-The wood tossed and creaked.
-Monstrous waves rose higher than the mast and tried to split it in half with their weight.
-Tommy barely kept hold onto the wheel - the ship was more controlling him than the other way around, although he never liked to admit that part.
+Tommy barely kept hold onto the wheel-- the ship was more controlling him than the other way around, although he never liked to admit that part.
 He tries to act like he was one step ahead of the disaster the whole time, even though it's not Tommy's fault that he couldn't have been.

 The tale stopped in its tracks with a horrible scream.
 Eddie scrambled to his feet and ran towards the entrance punched into the ship's hole.
 Before J.J. could process what was happening, they'd been shoved into the darkest corner as Eddie cried, "Stay behind me!"
-The boy then lunged back towards the entrance of the ship, where J.J. could hear the heavy sound of wood scraping outside the hull.
-There wasn't much to see from this angle, except Eddie's arms spread out in front of the entrance, quivering like thin branches in the depths of a storm.
+The boy then rushed back towards the entrance of the ship, where J.J. could hear the heavy sound of wood scraping outside the hull.

 "EDWARD!"